The Stigma Against Medical Marijuana: Part Two

 Facing and overcoming the stigma of medical marijuana has really changed me.

 More importantly, it has motivated me to be real about everything in my life.
 In the small town I live in and most of the people in it including my own family and me at one point, viewed Marijuana as the federal government did.

 A Class A drug.
 Comparable to Meth.
 Marijuana.
-Were talking about a plant, people.
+We are talking about a plant.

 My doctors that i saw regularly at the Emergency Room even tried to tell me that it was because of marijuana that i was so sick.

 Its not like I was a pot head before.

 I was sickened by the thought of ever using it to be completely honest.